signalfx/signalfx-agent/docs/quick-install.md

 <br>
 For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.

-If you are reading this document directly from the *Integrations* page, then simply copy and paste the following code into your command line.
-(The code within the tile is already populated with your *realm* and your organization's *access token*.)
+<p>**If you are reading this document directly from the *Integrations* page,** then simply copy and paste the following code into your command line.
+(The code within the tile is already populated with your *realm* and your organization's *access token*.)</p>

 ```sh
 curl -sSL https://dl.signalfx.com/signalfx-agent.sh > /tmp/signalfx-agent.sh
 sudo sh /tmp/signalfx-agent.sh --realm YOUR_SIGNALFX_REALM YOUR_SIGNALFX_API_TOKEN
 ```

-If you are reading this document from the SignalFX documentation site, then SignalFX recommends that you access the *Integrations* page to locate the installation code:
+**If you are reading this document from the SignalFX documentation site,** then SignalFX recommends that you access the *Integrations* page to locate the installation code:

 1. Log into SignalFx, and in the top navigation bar, click *Integrations*.
 2. Under *Essential Services*, click *SignalFX Smart Agent*.